sandstone-mc/sandstone-cli/README.md

                                  .minecraft/resource_packs folders.
 Not compatible with --world.

   -s, --server-path=server-path  The server path to write the server-side packs at.
 Not compatible with --world.

+  -t, --library                  Whether the project will be a library for use in other Sandstone projects.

+  -v, --version=version          What version of Sandstone you'd like to create a project for.

   -w, --world=world              The world to save the packs in.
 Not compatible with --save-root or --server